mridlen/wakeup-watcher/README.md

 Supports only xscreensaver at this time.

 #### What This Does
-- there are 2 scripts, wakeup.sh and wakeup-watcher.sh
+- there are 3 scripts
   - wakeup-watcher.sh watches the xscreensaver process, and when it sees you logged in, it will run wakeup.sh
   - wakeup.sh will unlock your other systems without having to type in the password 2-5 times
+  - lock-xscreensaver.sh willl lock all your synergy connected systems
 - you should also bind wakeup.sh to Super+U or some other hotkey in case your other systems fall asleep on you
 - logs are kept in wakeup.sh.log, in the same directory as wakeup.sh
 - file lock is stored in wakeup.sh.lock, in the same directory as wakeup.sh